michael2012z/BitBible/markdown/KJV/files/Job.md

 3. Wherefore are we counted as beasts, and reputed vile in your sight?

-4. He teareth himself in his anger: shall the earth be forsaken for thee? and shall the rock be removed out of his place?himself: Heb. his soul
+4. He teareth himself in his anger: shall the earth be forsaken for thee? and shall the rock be removed out of his place?

 5. Yea, the light of the wicked shall be put out, and the spark of his fire shall not shine.

-6. The light shall be dark in his tabernacle, and his candle shall be put out with him.candle: or, lamp
+6. The light shall be dark in his tabernacle, and his candle shall be put out with him.

 7. The steps of his strength shall be straitened, and his own counsel shall cast him down.